UPDATED 09/02/2017: Refined and expanded comments regarding factors affecting dynamic range in QSD versus direct sampling radios.

-Though the QSD based software defined radios are obviously an advancement beyond superhets, they do have some limitations related to bandwidth and tuning range.
-These SDR's operating range is divided into a series of bands defined by the bandwidth of the A/D converter.
-As with a conventional radio with synthesizer tuning, the end user may tune in small steps: 0.1 kHz, 1 kHz, or any other convenient amount.
-The QSD based SDR hardware, however, actually tunes chunks of spectrum in 48, 96, or 192 kHz steps, and relies on a phase locked loop or direct digital synthesizer for this agility.
-Phase noise, spurs, and other problems arrived the moment designers moved away from simple crystal local oscillators.
-Superior signal purity and low noise performance, therefore, is still tough design challenge in SDRs.
+Though the QSD based software defined radios are obviously an advancement beyond superhets, they do have some limitations related to bandwidth, dynamic range, and tuning range.
+These SDR's operating range is limited by the bandwidth of the A/D converter - often an audio sound card.
+The QSD based SDR hardware, samples chunks of spectrum in 48, 96, or 192 kHz segments, and relies on a crystal oscillator, phase locked loop or direct digital synthesizer for setting its center frequency.
+Noise and distortion are introduced during mixing in the QSD due to oscillator phase noise, spurs, filtering, and mixer limitations.
+Superior signal purity and low noise performance, therefore, is tough design challenge in SDRs.
 That is why radios like the Flex-3000 or Flex-5000 are not quite as simple as they first appear.

 M0RZF has recently (3/2014) published an improved circuit design advancing the popular Mobo QSD based software defined radios.
 His work has very nicely improved the sensitivity, dynamic range, and useful bandwidth to the point that full HF coverage is possible without the need for a preamplifier.
 His Unity SDR also has better I/Q balance than the earlier designs, making overall performance MUCH better without the need for tweaks and adjustments after the circuit is built.
 He also makes a valid point that QSD based SDRs can be smaller, simpler, less expensive, and more energy efficient than their direct sampling counterparts.

-Consider a more advanced SDR design: directly sample the entire spectrum of interest, and implement all imaginable functions in a virtual transceiver.
-Very wide bandwidth A/D converters can digitize the entire DC through VHF range, and feed the data to a microprocessor.
-This method has fantastic potential!
+Consider a more advanced SDR design: eliminate the mixer and oscillator by directly sampling the entire spectrum of interest, and implement all modulation, demodulation, fuliltering, and processing functions within a virtual transceiver.
+Very wide bandwidth A/D converters can digitize spectrum from near DC through VHF range, and feed the data stream to a processing engine.
+This methodhas fantastic potential!
 Consider a modest list of possibilities:

 A group of nearly 1000 talented radio amateurs and short wave listeners have been working on a "High Performance Software Defined Radio (HPSDR)" project with the goal of ceating the sort of direct sampling SDR under discussion here.
 In fact, the HPSDR group is creating hardware and software which greatly advances radio's state of the art.
 Their Mercury module is an early example of movement toward direct sampling SDR designs.